pranavshukla1011/Casa-de-shukla-website/README.md

 # Hotel-management-site-responsive
 Fictional Hotel Website using html and css.
 Responsive.
-No css grid/flexbox/bootstrap/javascript used.
+No javascript/frameworks used.